 We offer a holistic structure that includes everyone involved in a child's education.
-We train their teachers & parents in understanding, identifying and supporting children with learning difficulties in the classroom and at home.
-We ensure that the children receive the help and tools they need to push through such challenges.
-With $16000, we can set up an independent, sustainable support system at 4 schools (impacting 120 teachers, 2000 learners & parents) within 1 year.
+We train their teachers & parents in identifying and supporting children with learning difficulties in the classroom and at home.
+We ensure that children receive the help and tools they need to be able to learn.
+So far, we have done this at 6 primary schools and 1 primary teachers college in Gulu.
+By 2025, we want to have reached all primary teachers colleges and connected primary schools in Northern Uganda.

 This project is set up to become a standard structure within all schools in Uganda.
-At the moment, the Ugandan education system does not have regulated support for children with learning difficulties.
+At the moment, the Ugandan education system has no regulated support for children with learning difficulties.
 While many nonprofits invest huge amounts of money in schools in Uganda, they neglect to focus on the quality of instruction in the classrooms.
-Once our movement is adapted in schools nation-wide, learners of all varieties will experience the successes deserved and reach their fullest potential.
+Once our movement is adapted in schools nation-wide, learners of all varieties will experience the successes they deserve and reach their fullest potential.

 This project has provided additional documentation in a PDF file (projdoc.pdf).